Skip to main content

 Abuse and Neglect

-Everyone is entitled to live their life in safety without being mistreated, hurt or exploited by others.
-But some people's situations may make them more vulnerable and less able to protect themselves from harm or mistreatment.
+Everyone has the right to live their life safely.
+Free from being mistreat, hurt or exploited by others.
+Some people may be in a vulnerable situation.
+Making them less able to protect themselves from harm or mistreatment.

-Mistreating someone who is vulnerable is known as 'abuse'.
-And failing to properly look after a vulnerable person in your care is known as 'neglect'.
+Mistreating someone who is vulnerable is 'abuse'.
+Failing to properly look after a vulnerable person in your care is 'neglect'.

 Both abuse and neglect of vulnerable people are never acceptable.

-These pages will tell you more about what abuse and neglect are, who is particularly vulnerable to abuse, and how to get help and advice if you or someone you know is vulnerable and being mistreated, abused or neglected.
+These pages will tell you more about what abuse and neglect are.
+Who is particularly vulnerable to abuse.
+How to get help if you or someone vulnerable is experiencing abuse or neglect.

 If you think that you or someone you know is being subjected to abuse then please go to our page Protecting adults from abuse | Worried about someone | Hartlepool Borough Council - for advice and details on whom to contact.